 Are smart home protection structures surely quite dumb?

 In those divided instances, there is one factor we will all agree on: we want to be cozy.
-Helpful as they may be, tech groups have taken it upon themselves to offer greater protection inside the home, or as we’re now intended to name it, the smart domestic.
+Helpful as they may be, tech groups have taken it upon themselves to offer greater protection inside the home, or as we now intend to name it, the smart domestic.

-But how clever is that this clever home security tech?
-And are we able to absolutely trust the agencies who bring us our cat films to maintain our cats secure at home whilst we’re out?
+But how clever is this clever home security tech?
+And can we absolutely trust the agencies that bring us our cat films to keep our cats secure at home while we’re out?

-It seems that there are numerous problems with “smart” home generation — some of which ought to make us query how it even got here to earn this moniker and whether we need to consider it to look after our houses and possessions.
+It seems that there are numerous problems with “smart” home generation—some of which ought to make us question how it earned this moniker and whether we need to consider it to care for our houses and possessions.

 Security tech has stuck up with sci-fi.